 View the lecture videos that correspond with the readings below.
 For each, read first, then view the lecture video.
 The lectures help explain and connect the readings.
 All readings, videos, and lecture slides are available within the Canvas modules.
 Be sure to follow the scheduled deadlines, so you are not penalized for late work.

-Module 1: Introduction & Basic Concepts
+Week of June 2: Module 1 -- Introduction & Basic Concepts